 Know your supply chain costs today to optimize it tomorrow

-Does your supply chain look like 13 separate British Colonies or a single United States?
+Does your supply chain look like 13 separate British Colonies or a unified United States?

-If your company hasn’t designed and implemented a supply chain strategy, then the individual colonies within your supply chain (purchasing, sourcing, logistics, warehousing, customer fulfillment, production planning, etc.) probably aren’t working together to win the fight against the British (in this example, “the fight against the British” is actually more of an optimization goal – cost of goods reduction, inventory optimization, on-time delivery, that sort of thing).
+If your company hasn’t designed and implemented a supply chain strategy, then the individual colonies within your supply chain—purchasing, sourcing, logistics, warehousing, customer fulfillment, production planning—probably aren’t working together to win the fight against the British.
+In this example, “the fight against the British” is actually more of an optimization goal—cost of goods reduction, inventory optimization, and on-time delivery.

 Why Should You Care?

 If your purchasing team is buying from your suppliers and your logistics team is keeping track of it all and your customers are getting their orders – why is it important that you manage supply chain strategically?